Dr Anthony Burke

 Fax: +61 2 6268 8879

 BA Hons.
 UTS (1991) MA UTS (1994) PhD ANU (1999)

-Anthony has published in the areas of security studies, international ethics, war and peace, Australian culture and foreign policy, East Asian security, Middle-East conflict, refugees, terrorism, and political and international relations theory.
-He is the author of Beyond Security, Ethics and Violence: War Against The Other (Routledge, 2007), Fear of Security: Australia's Invasion Anxiety (2nd ed.
+Anthony is best known for work in the areas of security studies, international ethics, war and peace, and political and international relations theory.
+He is the author of three books: Ethics and Global Security: A Cosmopolitan Approach (with Katrina Lee Koo and Matt McDonald, Routledge, 2014), Beyond Security, Ethics and Violence: War Against The Other (Routledge, 2007), Fear of Security: Australia's Invasion Anxiety (2nd ed.
 Cambridge, 2008), and editor (with Matt McDonald) of Critical Security in the Asia-Pacific (Manchester, 2007).
-He is currently drafting? two books: Ethics and Global Security: A Cosmopolitan Approach (with Katrina Lee Koo and Matt McDonald, Routledge, 2013 forthcoming), and Uranium (Polity, 2014, forthcoming).
-His current interests include cosmopolitanism, new security agendas and conflicts, war and peace, human security, and climate change.
+A fourth book, Uranium, is forthcoming from Polity Press, Cambridge.
+His current interests include cosmopolitanism, new security agendas and conflicts, war and peace, security ethics, and climate change.

 - Fear of Security: Australia's Invasion Anxiety (Cambridge and Melbourne: Cambridge University Press, 2008).
 Fully revised and updated edition.
 303 pp.

 - Beyond Security, Ethics and Violence: War Against The Other (London and New York: Routledge, 2007).
 300 pp.